numericalalgorithmsgroup/robinhood-reports/README.md

 This is a best effort project for me, but all contributions are welcome for discussion.

+## Support

+We offer this software to the community as-is with no warranty or support as per the license.

 ## Credits

 This work was created as a part of a Numerical Algorithms Group consultancy project.
 For more information on NAG's consulting services, please visit <https://www.nag.com/content/high-performance-computing-consulting-and-services>.